 Time to certification: Full-time MBA programs typically take place over two academic years, or 18 months; there are also accelerated and part-time MBA programs

 Ongoing requirements: None

 Who should get it: The MBA is most often desired for senior-level corporate accounting and finance jobs.
 The core courses in an MBA program cover accounting, finance, marketing, human resources, business operations, management analysis and strategy.

 3. Chartered Financial Analyst

-CFA certification demonstrates your knowledge and competence regarding principles of portfolio management, investment analysis, economics, and professional and ethical standards.
+Chartered Finance Analyst (CFA) certification demonstrates your knowledge and competence regarding principles of portfolio management, investment analysis, economics, and professional and ethical standards.

 Granted by: CFA Institute, a non-profit based in the U.S.